2021 Refugee Claim Data and IRB Member Recognition Rates

 The following note and the accompanying data are provided by Sean Rehaag, Director of the Refugee Law Laboratory, Director of the Centre for Refugee Studies, and Associate Professor at Osgoode Hall Law School, York University.

 The tables also show substantial variance for some decision-makers between the recognition rates that would be predicted based solely on the average recognition rates for the countries of origins in the cases they decided, and their actual recognition rates.
-For instance, R. Khalifa (predicted 48.5%; actual 79.5%), G. Pagidas (predicted 48.0%; actual 76.3%) and J-G. Jam (predicted 63.9%; actual 91.5%) had much higher recognition rates than predicted, whereas K. Gibson (predicted 71.1%, actual 15.1%), L. Stewart Ferreira (predicted 70.3%; actual 17.8%) and G. Brien (predicted 47.0%; actual: 1.8%) had much lower recognition rates than predicted.
+For instance, J. Berkovits (predicted 69.3%; actual 95.9%), C. Côté (predicted 63.2%; actual 88.9%) and A. Guarino (predicted 64.2%; actual 89.4%) had much higher recognition rates than predicted, whereas M. Bourassa (predicted 54.0%, actual 9.3%), K. Gibson (predicted 73.4%; actual 23.6%) and D. Mungovan (predicted 59.5%; actual: 0.0%) had much lower recognition rates than predicted.
 All decided at least 30 cases.

 Some of the recognition rate variation observed in the data is due to specialization in particular types of cases.
 For example, some decision-makers specialize in geographic regions with especially high or low refugee claim recognition rates.
 It should also be kept in mind that to enhance efficiency the RPD has recently placed increased emphasis on streaming cases into different categories, including expedited cases that are granted based on paper reviews rather than hearings.
 The proportion of such claims heard by particular decision-makers may affect their recognition rates.
 For further possible explanations for variations in recognition rates, please see an explanatory note (also available in French) that was provided by the IRB.

-The data for 2020 also includes information about outcomes on appeals at the IRB’s Refugee Appeal Division (RAD).
+The data for 2021 also includes information about outcomes on appeals at the IRB’s Refugee Appeal Division (RAD).
 Like the variations seen in RPD decision-making, RAD decision-makers have very different rates at which they grant appeals.
-For example, in RAD cases decided on the merits, claimants were much more likely to succeed in their appeals before J. Pollock (77.8%), J. Bousfield (75.9%) or C. Maxwell (69.1%) than before J. Sadek (3.8%), M. Lamani (5.5%) or M. Jobin (5.6%).
+For example, in RAD cases decided on the merits, claimants were much more likely to succeed in their appeals before J. Corry (71.7%), H. Shepherd (70.8%) or J. Pollock (69.2%) than before G. Guerrier (5.4%), E. Rose (4.1%) or M. Lamani (1.1%).
 All decided at least 30 cases.

 A few implications of this year’s data are worth highlighting:

-- The overall success rates in RAD appeals are remarkably high.
-Indeed, appeals brought by claimants and decided on the merits in 2020 were granted in around a third of cases (32.3%).
-The fact that the RAD is correcting large numbers of claims that were wrongly denied at the RPD emphasizes the importance of this form of oversight.
-And it is yet another reason why all claimants – including those who have transited to Canada via the United States – must be entitled to a full appeal on the merits.
+- The overall success rate in RAD appeals is remarkably high.
+Indeed, appeals brought by claimants and decided on the merits in 2021 were granted in around a third of cases (34.9%).
+The fact that the RAD so frequently finds either that the claim was wrongly denied at the RPD or that new evidence demonstrates that the claimant is entitled to refugee protection emphasizes the importance of this form of oversight.
+And it is yet another reason why all claimants, including those who have transited to Canada via the United States, must be entitled to a full appeal on the merits.
 For further analysis, see: https://ssrn.com/abstract=2647638

 For a discussion of the methodology used to obtain the data and to calculate the statistics, as well as an analysis of the implications of similar data for a previous year, see https://ssrn.com/abstract=1468717

-Note that, unlike past years, the IRB initially declined to provide the data requested in our annual Access to Information Request, pointing to the new Treasury Board Privacy Implementation Notice and the need to protect the privacy of refugee claimants.
-The IRB did, however, agree to enter into a data sharing agreement to facilitate this research.
+Note that this data was provided by the IRB through a data sharing agreement that requires compliance with the Treasury Board Privacy Implementation Notice and the IRB’s Small Value Suppression Policy.
 While we are grateful to the IRB for engaging with researchers in this way – and while we share the view that it is important to protect the privacy interests of refugee claimants – the agreement limits how much data we are able to publicly share.
-Thus, for example, we are not posting the raw data we obtained.
+Thus, for example, unlike in many past years we are not posting the raw data we obtained.
 We are also only posting statistics relating to outcomes in cases decided on the merits by Board Members (leaving hundreds of claims decided on other grounds out of the reported figures).
 We are also only posting recognition rates, rather than counts of cases and breakdowns of outcomes.
 If you are interested in general statistics on refugee claim outcomes, including breakdowns for all claims from particular countries, we encourage you to consult the statistics webpages of the IRB and the United Nations High Commissioner for Refugees.

 Tables for RPD Cases: